8th Annual Miss Native American USA Scholarship Pageant

-Miss Native American USA 2017-18 Autumn Rose Williams, a member of the Shinnecock Nation from Long Island, New York.
+Miss Native American USA 2019-20 Lexie Michael James, a member of the Hopi Nation from Polacca, Arizona.

 The Miss Native American USA Pageant is a Scholarship Pageant thanks to the wonderful donors who support our cause.